prshreshtha/pranjal-raihan.com/portfolio.md

 ### Smartdirect

-* A smart URL shortener written with Ruby on Rails and Ember.js
+* A smart URL-shortener written with Ruby on Rails and Ember.js

 * Source code at [smartdirecct-backend](https://github.com/prshreshtha/smartdirect-backend) and [smartdirect-web](https://github.com/prshreshtha/smartdirect-web)